codeyourinfra/codeyourinfra/unarchive_from_url_param/README.md

 First of all, turn on the VMs, executing the command `$ vagrant up`.
 The VM from which the compressed files will be downloaded (**repo**) is automatically provisioned ([playbook-repo.yml](https://github.com/esign-consulting/codeyourinfra/blob/master/unarchive_from_url_param/playbook-repo.yml)).
 The others VMs (**server1** and **server2**) represent the set of target servers where the unarchive task will be performed.

-Once the test environment is up, execute the command `ansible-playbook playbook-servers.yml -u vagrant -k -i hosts`.
+Once the test environment is up, execute the command `$ ansible-playbook playbook-servers.yml -u vagrant -k -i hosts`.
 The **-u** parameter identifies the ssh user, the **-k** parameter prompts for password information (vagrant, too), and the **-i** parameter points to the inventory file.
 In just one shot, the task is automatically performed server by server.

 Software | Version
 --- | -----